 - procedure (brief outline of the significant materials and methods used)

-- results and conclusions (no raw data or raw data are to be included)
+- results and conclusions (no raw data are to be included)

 - acknowledgments (recognition of those who provided significant assistance in the form of guidance, materials and facilities)